Colombia at the CONCACAF Gold Cup

 The CONCACAF Gold Cup is North America's major tournament in senior men's football and determines the continental champion.
 Until 1989, the tournament was known as CONCACAF Championship.
 It is currently held every two years.
 In earlier editions, the continental championship was held in different countries, but since the inception of the Gold Cup in 1991, the United States are constant hosts or co-hosts.

 From 1973 to 1989, the tournament doubled as the confederation's World Cup qualification.
 CONCACAF's representative team at the FIFA Confederations Cup was decided by a play-off between the winners of the last two tournament editions in 2015 via the CONCACAF Cup, but was then discontinued along with the Confederations Cup.

-Since the inaugural tournament in 1963, the Gold Cup was held 26 times and has been won by seven different nations, most often by Mexico (11 titles).
+Since the inaugural tournament in 1963, the Gold Cup was held 28 times and has been won by seven different nations, most often by Mexico (13 titles).

 In select editions, teams from other confederations have regularly joined the tournament as invitees.
 During this time span, Colombia participated three times, in 2000, 2003 and 2005.
 They reached the tournament's final in 2000, but lost 2–0 to Canada.
-Thanks to their good results they rank 15th out of 27 nations in the tournaments all-time table in spite of only three participations.
+Thanks to their good results, they rank 15th out of 33 nations in the tournament's all-time table, in spite of only three participations.